What is a surety bond?

 A property owner can file a CCB complaint against a contractor for breach of contract or improper work.
 If the CCB orders a contractor to pay money to the complainant, the contractor must pay as ordered.
 If the contractor does not do so, the bonding company will pay the money owed, up to the amount of the bond.

-An original Construction Contractors Board residential or commercial bond is required.
+A Construction Contractors Board residential or commercial bond is required.
 The type depends on the contractor's endorsement.
 Contractors who are endorsed to do both residential and commercial work must have both a residential and a commercial surety bond.

-The original bond(s) MUST accompany the application.
+The bond(s) MUST accompany the application.
 Please do not submit the bond(s) separately, as it will delay the issuance of the license.